akshay059/akshay059.github.io/_posts/2012-02-06-whats-jekyll.md

 ---
 layout: post
-title: What's Jekyll?
+title: What's Testing?
 ---

-[Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
+[Testing](http://jekyllrb.com) is a process, which ensures things do and do only what they are designed to do.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):

-  > Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.
+  > This is a software testing blog, we will be publishing a lot of very precise articles that explain everything related to Software testing.

-It's an immensely useful tool and one we encourage you to use here with Hyde.
+We hope that it will be helpful for everyone and if you find any issues don't hesitate to contact us..

-Find out more by [visiting the project on GitHub](https://github.com/mojombo/jekyll).
+Find out more by [visiting the project on GitHub](https://github.com/akshay059).